Safeguarding

 Click here for the DfE's Keeping Children Safe from Harm - Advice to Parents

-Click here for the Academy's Code of Conduct (Staff) Policy
+Click here for the Code of Conduct (Staff) Policy

 Click here for guidance on Sexting